 For 23 years, ERI has been committed to renewing your passion for school-based therapy and providing you with tools and strategies you can use right away to improve learning outcomes for your students.

-This on-demand course features sessions recorded from DAY 2 of Therapies in the School 23rd Annual Conference – 2022.
+This on-demand course features up to 7 sessions (17 contact hours – 1.7 CEUs) recorded at the Therapies in the School 23rd Annual Conference – 2022.

 Group rates are available ($79/person up to 9 additional participants [CEU certificates] when you purchase one full conference/$499).
 Contact email@example.com for group rates.
 Please share this offer with your colleagues and staff!

-In DAY 2 you will learn how interoception can be used as a building block for executive function skills, to create consistency using an evidenced based approach when evaluating students with autism, how to address vestibular impairments in the classroom, use UDL to help develop accessible lessons for all students, and how to improve outcomes for the medically complex student.
+In Program B you will learn how interoception can be used as a building block for executive function skills, to create consistency using an evidenced based approach when evaluating students with autism, how to address vestibular impairments in the classroom, use UDL to help develop accessible lessons for all students, and how to improve outcomes for the medically complex student.

 Complete the these 6 sessions for 14.5 contact hours (1.45 CEUs)